Linaro/website/_posts/previous/2014-09-11-summary-energy-aware-scheduling-workshop-linux-kernel-summit-2014.md

 ---
 author: mike.turquette
 categories:
-- Blog
+  - blog
 comments: true
 date: 2014-09-11 13:03:28
+description:
-description: State of the art of energy-aware scheduling with a brief overview of the discussions and outcomes of the EAS workshop at Linux Kernel Summit 2014
+  State of the art of energy-aware scheduling with a brief overview of the discussions and outcomes of the EAS workshop at Linux Kernel Summit 2014
+excerpt:
-excerpt: State of the art of energy-aware scheduling with a brief overview of the discussions and outcomes of the EAS workshop at Linux Kernel Summit 2014
+  State of the art of energy-aware scheduling with a brief overview of the discussions and outcomes of the EAS workshop at Linux Kernel Summit 2014
 layout: post
 slug: summary-energy-aware-scheduling-workshop-linux-kernel-summit-2014
 tags:
   - Core Dump
   - EAS
   - kernel
   - Kernel Summit
   - lflks
   - Linux
   - LinuxCon
   - power management
   - Summit
   - workshop
 title: Summary of Energy-Aware Scheduling workshop, Linux Kernel Summit 2014
 wordpress_id: 6674
 ---